 Canaima National Park is located in southeastern Venezuela, along the border between Guyana and Brazil.
-Partially covered by table mountain formations, the park also includes the Great Savanna region.
-The sheer cliffs and waterfalls, including the world's highest, form a spectacular landscape.
+Partially covered by table mountain formations, the park also includes the Gran Sabana region.
+The sheer cliffs and waterfalls, including the world's highest, Angel Falls, form a spectacular landscape.

 Canaima National Park is spread over 3,000,000 ha (7,400,000 acres) in southeastern Venezuela, along the border between Guyana and Brazil.
-The park protects part of the Guayanan Highlands moist forests ecoregion and also includes the Gran Sabana (Great Savanna) region.
+The park protects part of the Guayanan Highlands moist forests ecoregion and also includes La Gran Sabana (The Great Savanna) region.

 Roughly 65% of the park is covered by table mountain (tepui) formations.
 The tepuis constitute a unique biogeological entity and are of great geological interest.
 The sheer cliffs and waterfalls, including the world's highest (1,000 m or 3,200 ft), form a spectacular landscape.